What Is ClickHouse and How Does It Compare to PostgreSQL and TimescaleDB for Time Series?

-Before making a decision on which to use for your application, we recommend taking a step back and analyzing your stack, your team's skills, and what your needs are, now and in the future.
+Before deciding which to use for your application, we recommend taking a step back and analyzing your stack, your team's skills, and your needs, now and in the future.
 Choosing the best technology for your situation now can make all the difference down the road.
 Instead, you want to pick an architecture that evolves and grows with you, not one that forces you to start all over when the data starts flowing from production applications.

 We’re always interested in feedback, and we’ll continue to share our insights with the greater community.

 Create a free account to get started with a fully managed TimescaleDB instance (100 % free for 30 days).

 Want to host TimescaleDB yourself?
 Visit our GitHub to learn more about options, get installation instructions, and more (and, as always, ⭐️ are appreciated!)

 Join our Slack community to ask questions, get advice, and connect with other developers (the authors of this post, as well as our co-founders, engineers, and passionate community members, are active on all channels).